BENIANAJUNIOR/BENIANAJUNIOR/README.md

 My journey in information technology has ignited a deep passion for cybersecurity, inspiring me to transition into this dynamic and ever-evolving field.
 I am eager to bring my skills and dedication to a Cisco technology company, where I can actively monitor, detect, and respond to cyber threats while continuously learning and growing.
 My goal is to contribute to a strong security posture, protect critical assets, and be part of a team that makes a real impact in the world of cybersecurity.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 - SIEM Implementation and Log Analysis
 - Network Traffic Monitoring and Attack Detection
+- Programming: SQL, Python, Java, HTML/ CSS, .NET Core, C#, Redis.
 - Security Automation with Shuffle SOAR
 - Incident Response Planning and Execution
+- Implemented CI/CD pipelines to automate testing, deployment, and monitoring of backend services.
 - Case Management with TheHive
 - Scripting and Automation for Threat Mitigation